Move a file from one folder to another.

 Syntax MOVE [options] [Source] [Target] Key source : The path and filename of the file(s) to move. target : The path and filename to move file(s) to. options: /Y Suppress confirmation prompt, when overwriting files. /-Y Enable confirmation prompt, when overwriting files.

-Both Source and Target may be either a folder or a single file.
+Both Source and Target can be either a folder or a single file.

-The source may include wildcards (but not the destination).
+The source can include wildcards (but not the destination).